Igor-Kuz/auththentication/README.md

-# Repository with examples of usage different social accounts for authentication with Django.
+# Repository with examples of usage github for authentication with Django.
 ### This project contains example of authentication via:
 - github